This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 This is where Wuhan coronavirus cases have been confirmed worldwide

 The Wuhan coronavirus has spread throughout the world since the first cases were detected in central China in December.
-At least 170 people have died and more than 7,700 are fighting symptoms including fever and breathing difficulties.
+At least 200 people have died and more than 9,800 have been infected, as the World Health Organization (WHO) declared the outbreak a public health emergency of international concern.

 China’s National Health Commission has confirmed the virus can be transmitted from person to person through “droplet transmission” — where a virus is passed on due to an infected person sneezing or coughing — as well as by direct contact.

-There are more than 100 confirmed cases of Wuhan coronavirus — but no deaths so far — in 20 places outside mainland China.
+There are more than 120 confirmed cases of Wuhan coronavirus — but no deaths so far — in over 20 places outside mainland China.

 A number of countries, such as the United States and Japan, have evacuated their nationals on flights from Wuhan, capital of Hubei province.